 The two main types of lung cancer are non-small cell lung cancer and small cell lung cancer.
 Surgery is generally used to treat non-small cell lung cancer.

 Comparatively, small cell lung cancer is not usually treated with surgery unless it is in the very early stages, as this form of lung cancer has usually spread beyond the lung by the time it has been diagnosed, thereby eliminating the ability of surgery to remove all tumors by this stage.
 Generally, chemotherapy and radiotherapy are used to treat small cell lung cancer.

 Image Credit: ungvar / Shutterstock.com

-Surgery for lung cancer may involve removing a portion of the lung or the whole of the lung.
-A procedure where the lung cancer and a small portion of healthy tissue is removed is called a wedge resection; removal of a larger portion of the lung is referred to as a segmental resection and surgery to remove one of the lobes of the lung is called a lobectomy.
+Surgery for lung cancer may involve removing a portion of the lung or the entire affected lung.
+A procedure where the lung cancer and a small portion of healthy tissue are removed is called a wedge resection, whereas removal of a larger portion of the lung is referred to as a segmental resection.
+Thirdly, surgery to remove one of the lobes of the lung is called a lobectomy.
 When the entire lung is removed, the procedure is called a pneumonectomy.

-It may also be performed to diagnose lung cancer.
-If a specialist believes the cancer has spread to another area of the lung, they will not recommend that this procedure is performed.
+A wedge resection may also be performed to diagnose lung cancer.
+If a specialist believes the cancer has spread to another area of the lung, they will not recommend this procedure.

-Segmental resection or segmentectomy involves removal of a larger portion of the lung than a wedge resection, although the whole lobe is still not removed.
+Segmental resection or segmentectomy involves the removal of a larger portion of the lung as compared to that which is removed during a wedge resection, although the whole lobe is still not removed.